alphagov/fourth-wall/README.markdown

 You must make sure you set the language of the Gist to JSON as it will default to Text, which will not work.

+Optionally, entries may also contain ```"important": true``` to indicate that a repository is important.
+This has an effect only when the `filterusers` param is set: PRs on important repositories will always be displayed, even when they weren't opened by one of the listed users.

+## Custom styling

+If the Gist contains a file with the language set to `CSS`, it will be injected into a `<style>` block in the document head, so you can override the default styling without having to fork this repo.

+## Important users

-Optionally, the Gist can contain a JSON file named `users`, to list users the team cares about.
+Optionally, the Gist can contain a JSON file named `users.json`, to list users the team cares about.
 Fourth Wall can then display PRs across your tracked apps opened by these users, if the `filterusers` param is set.
 Syntax:
 ```json